xiaoxue1117/xiaoxue1117.github.io/_pages/about.md

 - *2024*: &nbsp;🎉🎉 Our AAAI has been accepted for publication!
 - *2024*: &nbsp;🎉🎉 Our TMM has been accepted for publication!
 - *2024*: &nbsp;🎉🎉 Our EMNLP has been accepted for publication!
-- *2024*: &nbsp;🎉🎉 Our SLT has been accepted for publication!
 - *2024*: &nbsp;🎉🎉 Two Signal Processing Letters have been accepted for publication!
 - *2023*: &nbsp;🎉🎉 Dr. Gao was invited as the leading Guest Editor of the special issue "Modeling of Multimodal Speech Recognition and Language Processing" in Electronics (IF:2.9, ISSN 2079-9292).
 - *2023*: &nbsp;🎉🎉 Our TALSP regular paper has been accepted for publication!